- Most known and widely used Types of Welding processes (MMA, MIG and TIG)

 Stick welding, known also as MMA (manual metal arc welding) or Shielded metal arc welding (SMAW) is a manual arc welding method that uses a replaceable electrode covered with a flux to lay the weld.

 An electric current is used to form an electric arc between the electrode and the metals to be joined.
 The welded material and the electrode melt and form the pool of molten metal that cools to form a joint.
 The flux coating of the electrode disintegrates as the weld is laid.
 This will result in an emission of vapors that can serve as a shielding gas and provide a layer made up of slag.
-Both of these guard the weld area from atmospheric corruption.
+Both of these guards the weld area from atmospheric corruption.

 The main advantages of Stick welding (Shielded metal arc welding)